-If you had to chose between creating campaigns for brands a shooting photographies, what would you do ?
+If you had to choose between creating campaigns for brands and shooting photographies, what would you do?

-“I don’t have to chose.
+“I don’t have to choose.
 I do both.
 This is why Havas is THE best creative agency to work for, they don’t limit my creativity.”

 How do you manage being Havas USA’s CCO and at the same time a recognized photographer?

 “By never sleeping.
 I mean it in a physical way but also in a cultural sense: I never stop.
 I’m always making and creating, always searching, always listening music, going out…”

 “I also raise 2 children, collect records, work out every day, make my own coffee, I am a good chef as well… I just don’t stop.
 I work 24 hours a day and I am always on.
 I feel like there is not enough time to innovate and change this industry, so I’m so excited I can’t sleep.”

 Our interview in 2 minutes, shot and edited by Sup de Pub.

 Have you ever photographed by yourself a campaign you created at Havas ?

 “You know, I tend to not put myself up for shooting my own campaigns.
 But I shoot a lot of campaigns for other agencies and clients.
 At Havas they say it’s funny and that’s cool.
 By the way Yannick Bolloré is the best CEO in advertising.
 He’s not anything like Sir Martin Sorrell!”

 Why did you came at the 2018 Cannes Lions ?